zhihanyang2022/cnnvis/README.md

 * Activations / feature maps of a specific layer to a specific image ([Do this in 3 lines of code](#plot-activations))
 * The 2D pattern that maximally activates a kernel
 * Saliency maps
-* (Email yangz2@carleton.edu about anything you would like to visualize!)
+* (Email yangz2@carleton.edu about anything you would like me to add!)

 The main resource that tremendously helped the development of this project is:
 * The official Keras documentation: https://keras.io/